SeanWallach/SYSC-4806/README.md

 ## Milestone 3 Tasks:

-   Finalize store functionality for a basic user experience.
+   Finalize store functionality for a basic user experience, by introduction searching, recommendations and purchases.

 ## Milestone 2 Tasks: